armin-reichert/pacman/README.md

 ### Scattering

 In *scatter* mode, each ghost tries to reach his scattering target tile outside of the maze which results in a cyclic movement around the block in that corner.
+Also a one liner:

 ```java
 ghost.setMoveBehavior(SCATTERING, ghost.headFor(ghost::getScatteringTarget));